SAP/ui5-tooling/docs/pages/Workspace.md

 If a workspace configuration named `default` exists, it will be used automatically; otherwise the workspace must be specified using the UI5 CLI parameter `--workspace`.

 Workspaces can only be used in the project that is currently being worked on, i.e. the current root project.
 Workspace configurations of dependencies are ignored.
+The workspace file however, does not necessary have to be located within the project.
+You can reference any workspace configuration file using the UI5 CLI parameter `--workspace-config`.

 This concept has been discussed in an RFC: [RFC 0006 Local Dependency Resolution](https://github.com/SAP/ui5-tooling/blob/rfc-local-dependency-resolution/rfcs/0006-local-dependency-resolution.md)